Updated: 14 July 2020

 Similarly, in partnerships, this may mean the remaining business partner may potentially have to own the business with a next of kin who may have limited business experience.

-5. Benefits of Setting Up a Pty Ltd Company #5: Tax Efficiency
+Advantage of a Pty Ltd Company #5: Tax Efficiency

 Individuals such as sole traders generally only need to complete a personal tax return, even from the income generated from their business.
 This means that depending on the level of assessable income, they can be paying as high as 45% in tax.
 On the other hand, Pty Ltd Company offers the benefit of a flat tax rate of 27.5% – 30% for small businesses.